-Kentucky Mountain Bible College is a private, religious school in an rural setting in Jackson, KY.
-Kentucky Mountain Bible College was founded in 1931 and now enrolls around 87 students a year, including 87 undergraduate students.
+Kentucky Mountain Bible College is a private, religious school in a rural setting in Jackson, KY.
+Kentucky Mountain Bible College was founded in 1931 and currently enrolls around 87 students a year, including 87 undergraduate students.
 Kentucky Mountain Bible College offers housing for up to 100 students.
 Most students live in off campus housing, and 95% of students spend their weekends on campus.

 |Overall Acceptance Rate||39%|

 |Early Decision Acceptance Rate||ED not offered|

 |Early Action Acceptance Rate||EA not offered|